App24/RicTools/README.md

 # RicUtils
-First add [Typed References](https://github.com/SolidAlloy/ClassTypeReference-for-Unity) by SolidAlloy to your Unity Project, then drag this in
+First add [Type References](https://github.com/SolidAlloy/ClassTypeReference-for-Unity) by [SolidAlloy](https://github.com/SolidAlloy) to your Unity Project, then drag this in